BTNeandertha1/BTDiablo/README.md

    - Added +1 to All Skills

 ## Gems
-- Gems now have Stack mode and drop stacked from the world! (other than hard coded drops)
+- Gems now have Stack mode and drop stacked from the world! (other than hard coded drops, ie. hellforge)
-- Chipped and Flawed Gems are replaced with standard gems (other than hard coded drops)
+- Chipped and Flawed Gems are replaced with standard gems (other than hard coded drops, ie. hellforge)
 - Topaz Changed to Faster Run/Walk
    - Standard 10% Faster Run/Walk
    - Flawless 15% Faster Run/Walk